A Beginner’s Guide to Crafting Title Tags and Meta Descriptions that Get Clicks

 The description tag is intended to be a short summary of the content found on the web page.
-While the title tag is very limited, a meta description gives you a bit more space to tell users what you’re offering, and it’s an opportunity give them a compelling reason to click through to your page.
+While the title tag is very limited, a meta description gives you a bit more space to tell users what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your page.
 This is what it looks like:

 <meta name=”description” content=”This is where you add your Meta Description.
 Make it count.”>

-Let’s take a look at how the meta description for our 123-reg WordPress hosting page appears in search engine results:
+Let’s take a look at how the meta description for our VPS hosting page appears in search engine results: